SubtleScope/bash-ransomware/README.md

 ## Features
  - Secure Comunications over HTTPS to the C2
  - Data Exfil from the target (key, /home/, /root) - Based on Chimera Ransomware that threatens to release private documents if ransom is not paid
+ - UPDATE: 12 Dec 2015 -> Filename encryption has been added (Reference: Talos CW 4.0 Report)
  - File Encryption based on a set of defined file extensions, should encrypt files in '/' and encrypt mount points (USB, NFS, etc.)

 ## Feature Requests
- - Filename encryption (Modeled after CryptoWall 4.0) - In Work
  - Unique RSA key-pair per victim
+ - Move DB settings into a common.php file and refer to that file in each of the scripts (One place to edit instead of numerous places)
  - More features will go here...

 ## Notes